 Author: Mike Jackson, Pierre Lever

-I generally don’t read books by authors who are not familiar to me.
+I generally don’t read books by authors who are not familiar with me.
 I think, I downloaded this book to my kindle couple of years back and just now got the chance to read.
 I am glad I did.
 This is a very short book, takes less than an hour to read and filled with transformational ideas to improve your life.
 Some of them knocked me out, some of them left me speechless and some are regular.
 Overall, a very good list of powerful ideas.
 I don’t know which idea will resonate more with you.
-So, I suggest you to read by yourself and have fun implementing those ideas.
+So, I suggest you read by yourself and have fun implementing those ideas.

-This book could have been easily expanded to a 300 page book.
+This book could have been easily expanded to a 300-page book.
 But, No fillers added.
 The authors intentionally chose to keep the book small.
 The same feeling that you would get from reading “The Science of Getting Rich”.
 Good Choice.

 I don’t have to re-read the entire book for writing this review.
 There is a summary at the end of the book.
 I am presenting the same summary in this review.
 Happy that the authors saved reviewer’s time too :)

 Also, I don’t have to underline all the books that were mentioned/referenced in the chapters.
 There is an appendix section at the end, which is very convenient for me to choose the next books to read.
 Thanks to the authors.

 Make Time Stand Still - Identify absorbing activities that make your time stand still when you do them - build as many of these possible (rather than just short-term kicks) into your daily life.

 Use Fear to Your Advantage - Missed opportunities are more painful than occasional mistakes - be conscious of your self-doubt, confront it and take the steps to push through your crippling fears.

 Design Your Dream Job - Motivation at work is linked to the activities, where we get the most intrinsic reward from - identify these using “3 Whys?” and build a career around them.